Sailanarmo/Math4610/SoftwareManual/Jacobi/jacobi.md

 **Language:** C++

-**Description:** Jacobi iteration is an iterative method to solve a linear system of equations, Ax=b.
-Using the properties of linear algebra, this algorithm calculates D^-1(b-(L+U)x) and uses the 2 norm to calculate an error, then iterates until it reaches the desired tolerance or hits a maximum number of iterations.
+**Description:** Jacobi iteration is an iteration matrix meant to attempt to solve Ax = b.

-**Input:**  The input is a symmetric positive definite matrix of size n x n (A), a resulting vector of size n (b), an initial guess vector of size n (x0), a tolerance, and maximum number of iterations.
+**Input:**  There are no user inputs for this program, as the program will handle the various arguments passed in the function parameters.

-**Output:** The solutions are printed out to a file.
+**Output:** The solution to Ax = b is printed out to a text file.

 **Code:**
 ```C++